China–Britain Business Council

 The objective of CBBC is to assist UK organisations to do business in China, to work with Chinese companies in the UK and to support UK-China partnerships in third markets.
 It works in close collaboration with the Department for International Trade (DIT), for whom it delivers China business development services.

 CBBC also cooperates closely with the private sector and trade associations, the British Embassy and Consulates in China; the British Chambers of Commerce in China, and the Local Enterprise Partnerships (LEPs) in the UK and the Devolved Administrations, as well as local chambers and other relevant organisations across the UK.

 In addition, CBBC organises missions to the Chinese market; identifies business opportunities; and provides research as well as a range of other practical services for UK companies in the market.

 CBBC also hosts inward delegations from China, arranges events in the UK and China, and hosts business events for all senior Chinese leaders visiting the UK.

-CBBC has a staff based in 11 regions in the UK and 9 cities in China.
-The main China office is in Beijing, while the other offices are located in Shanghai, Shenzhen, Wuhan, Chengdu, Qingdao, Nanjing, Hangzhou, and Guangzhou.
+CBBC has a staff based in the UK, as well as 10 locations in China.
+The main China office is in Beijing.

 CBBC also provides an in-house research service that is specifically tailored to the needs of each company.
 All research is carried out by CBBC's project managers across the China offices.
 CBBC has conducted such research projects in a wide range of sectors, including both product and service industries.

 History

 The organisation's history dates back to the early 1950s when British companies were among the first to trade with Communist China.
 That was the 48 Group of Companies (established in April 1954).
 At the same time, the British government had a semi-official trade body known as the Sino-British Trade Council which promoted British participation in trade fairs and exhibitions in China.
 Although the UK was the first Western country to recognize the People's Republic of China, the PRC did not fully recognize the UK until 1972 (see Sino-British relations).

-The China–Britain Trade Group was established in 1991 when the 48 Group merged with Sino-British Trade Council, at the instigation of the (then) UK Department of Trade and Industry.
+The China–Britain Trade Group was established in 1991, when the 48 Group merged with Sino-British Trade Council, at the instigation of the (then) UK Department of Trade and Industry.

 After the first six months, CBTG had a membership of 100 British companies, large and small, paying an annual subscription.
 Members were able to attend exclusive meetings with Chinese visitors, attend specialist workshops, and had priority access to special events.

 A big incentive of membership for many was the provision of services by the CBTG's two China offices.
 As the number of offices grew, CBTG continued to offer this service to members, and it is still a benefit of membership today.